j-fischer/rflib/README.md

 -   Configuration through Custom Settings allowing for different log configurations between users
 -   Aggregation of log statements when reporting
 -   Using Platform Events for reporting of log statements
+-   Support Asynchronous Logging for when DML statements are not supported

 #### Trigger Framework:

 -   Fully decoupled framework, trigger handlers work in isolation
 -   Recursion tracking to allow for easy prevention of multiple executions
--   Fully configurable trigger management (activation, order, etc) using Custom Metadata
+-   Fully configurable trigger management (activation, order, error handling, etc) using Custom Metadata

 #### Feature Switches: